 Non-pregnant, released jennies could be treated with a flexible IUD as the population growth suppression instead of GonaCon-Equine vaccine or PZP vaccine.
+BLM does not have an IUD available at this time that is specifically sized for burros.
+IUDs are included in the analysis in the event one becomes available in the next 10 years.
+BLM acknowledges that use of such IUDs should they become available may require additional NEPA compliance.
 As with GonaCon-Equine and PZP, the long-term goal of using flexible IUDs would be to reduce or eliminate the need for gathers and removals (NAS, 2013).
 Jennies treated with IUDs would not receive GonaCon-Equine or PZP treatment at the same time.
 An IUD size that is appropriate for burros would be used.
-IUDs could be placed in non-pregnant jennies selected to be released back into the HMA.
+IUDs would be placed in non-pregnant jennies selected to be released back into the HMA.
 Generally, the jennies selected for release would be 5 years and older.
 Animals to be treated would be sent to a short-term holding facility where the jennies would be checked by a veterinarian using ultrasound to confirm pregnancy status.
 Pregnant jennies would not receive an IUD.
 The IUD prevents pregnancy by its physical presence in the jenny's uterus as long as the IUD stays in place (NAS, 2013).
-For example, in trials of one type of flexible IUD, approximately 75% of mares living and breeding with fertile stallions retained the Y-Shaped Silicone IUD for Feral Horses over two breeding seasons (see Appendix 5).
-None of the mares that kept their IUDs became pregnant during an experimental trial.
+For example, in trials of one type of flexible IUD on feral horses, approximately 75% of mares living and breeding with fertile stallions retained the Y-Shaped Silicone IUD for Feral Horses over two breeding seasons (see Appendix 4).
+None of the mares that kept their IUDs became pregnant during the experimental trial.
 After IUD removal, the majority of mares returned to fertility.

 The BLM would return to the HMA as needed over the ten-year period to remove excess burros and to re-apply vaccines and IUDs and initiate new treatments to maintain contraceptive effectiveness in controlling population growth rates.
 Vaccines and IUDs can safely be reapplied as necessary to control the population growth rate.
-Once the herd size in the project area is at AML and population growth seems to be stabilized, BLM will determine the required frequency of new jennies treatments and jennies re-treatments with vaccines and IUDs, to maintain the number of burros within AML.
+Once the herd size in the Project Area is within AML and population growth seems to be stabilized, BLM would determine the required frequency of new jennies treatments and jennies re-treatments with vaccines and IUDs, to maintain the number of burros within AML.
 Reference in this text to any specific commercial product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the U.S. Department of the Interior.